virtool/virtool-website/content/docs/manual/tut_nuvs/index.md

 This tutorial assumes you have already [created a sample](/docs/manual/tut_sample/), [created and built a reference](/docs/manual/tut_reference/), [created a subtraction](/docs/manual/tut_subtraction/), and [installed HMM profiles and annotations](/docs/manual/tut_hmms/).
 You will use these data sources to run a bioinformatic pipeline for discovering potential novel virus sequences in a sample.

-# Starting an Analysis Job
+# Start an Analysis Job

 Navigate to the _Samples_ view.